VEZY/PlantBiophysics.jl/docs/src/concepts/package_design.md

 ModelList(light_extinction = Beer(0.5))
 ```

 What happened here?
 We provided an instance of a model to the process it simulates.
 The model is provided as a keyword argument to the [`ModelList`](@ref), with the process name given as the keyword, and the instantiated model as the value.
 The keyword must match **exactly** the name of the process it simulates, *e.g.* `photosynthesis` for the photosynthesis process, because it is used to match the models to the function than run its simulation.
-The four processes provided by default are implement with the following functions: `light_interception`, `energy_balance`, `photosynthesis` and `stomatal_conductance`.
+The four processes provided by default are implemented with the following functions: `light_interception`, `energy_balance`, `photosynthesis` and `stomatal_conductance`.

 !!! tip
     We see that we only instantiated the [`ModelList`](@ref) for the light extinction process.
 What about the others like photosynthesis or energy balance ?
 Well there is no need to give models if we have no intention to simulate them.